-- analysing and evaluating the design and manufacture of commercial products - exploring a range of traditional and contemporary techniques for visualising, modelling, testing and evaluating design proposals - · developing skills, techniques and strategies for communicating ideas appropriate to a range of audiences and users - developing knowledge and understanding of the role of design and manufacturing in contributing to a global economy - developing a critical understanding of factors which influence and support the design and manufacture of commercial products past, present and future - developing knowledge and understanding of the ethical, social, and environmental impact of the design and manufacture of commercial products - planning, managing and undertaking a significant design and manufacture assignment
+- Analysing and evaluating the design and manufacture of commercial products. - Exploring various traditional and contemporary techniques for visualizing, modelling, testing, and evaluating design proposals. - Developing skills, techniques, and strategies for communicating design ideas to a variety of audiences and users. - Gaining knowledge of the role of design and manufacturing in contributing to the global economy. - Developing a critical understanding of the factors influencing and supporting the design and manufacture of commercial products, both historically and in the future. - · Gaining awareness of the ethical, social, and environmental impacts of the design and manufacture of commercial products. - Planning, managing, and undertaking a significant design and manufacture project.

-Entry Requirement S4 → S5 N/A Entry Requirement S5 → S6 Higher Drama Grade A Higher English Grade A/B
+Entry Requirement S4 → S5 N/A Entry Requirement S5 $\rightarrow$ S6 Higher Drama Grade A Higher English Grade A/B